 Writes an analog value (PWM wave) to a pin.
 Can be used to light a LED at varying brightnesses or drive a motor at various speeds.
 After a call to analogWrite(), the pin will generate a steady square wave of the specified duty cycle until the next call to analogWrite() (or a call to digitalRead() or digitalWrite() on the same pin).
-The frequency of the PWM signal is approximately 490 Hz.
+The frequency of the PWM signal on most pins is approximately 490 Hz.
+On the Uno and similar boards, pins 5 and 6 have a frequency of approximately 980 Hz.
+Pins 3 and 11 on the Leonardo also run at 980 Hz.

 The Arduino Due supports analogWrite() on pins 2 through 13, plus pins DAC0 and DAC1.
 Unlike the PWM pins, DAC0 and DAC1 are Digital to Analog converters, and act as true analog outputs.